-Be sure to "refresh" your browser if you have visted this site before)
+(Be sure to "refresh" your browser if you have visited this site before)

-We've begun a major upgrade of the Logging Railroad display, making it interactive.
-When completed, at the press of a button, the visitor can initiate a recorded interpretation of the display with lighting directing his attention to individual features as they are discussed.
+The Logging Railroad display is interactive in our Caboose museum.
+At the press of a button, the visitor can initiate a recorded interpretation of the display with lighting directing his attention to individual features as they are discussed.

 Live locally?
 Like Trains? - Fun Opportunity!

 The Truckee RR Museum has had over 12,000 visitors in the 21 months we've been open, and we need your help.
 We try to be open weekends and major holidays or about 16 three-hour shifts a month.
 At present the bulk of the shifts are being worked by just a few docents, each working several shifts a month.

 Being a docent is fun, very simple, and does not require a deep knowledge of trains or history.
 It just involves being friendly, welcoming the visitor, and sharing what you do know.
 Quite often we learn interesting new things from the visitors.
 An experienced docent will work alongside beginners until they feel comfortable.

 There are also several fun projects in need of someone with writing or graphics skills that are waiting for someone to come along and pick them up.
 If you have any questions, think you might be able to help, or would like to learn more, please E-mail Ed Larson at email@example.com

 While most history writers stick to doing their rambling through dusty tomes, Granite Bay’s Bill George has taken the roadbed less taken to author “Rails, Tales and Trails.”
 The result of his work is an epic travelogue that starts in Old Town Sacramento and then wends its way over the Sierra as the book follows the route of the Central Pacific (now Union Pacific) through not only Auburn, but lesser known and visited locations such as Dutch Flat, Big Bend and Giant Gap.You can find details at www.transcoshow.com